 If you ride your bike every day we recommend taking it for a service quarterly.
 If you ride every weekend, twice a year would be a good service frequency.

 In case you are riding a mountain bike, please refer to your suspension manufacturer servicing chart to have a better understanding of the frequency it should be serviced.
-It is important to say that warranty may be voided in case the service intervals performed on your suspension components do not follow the manufacturer’s recommendations.
+It is important to say that consumer guarantee may be voided in case the service intervals performed on your suspension components do not follow the manufacturer’s recommendations.